 – swinging a scythe, pruning back bramble, raking up the cuttings.

-The final stretch of the upper park is bounded on one side by high fencing for the railroad tracks, and on the other by trees and a slope down to back gardens of houses on St Thomas’s Road.
+The final stretch of the upper park is bounded on one side by high fencing for the railroad tracks, & on the other by trees & a slope down to back gardens of houses on St Thomas’s Road.
 Wildflowers flourish on either side of the path, which ends at a flight of stairs down to Seven Sisters Road.
-The gate to the stairs is opened through the year at 8 am, as are the other park gates; they are closed at dusk except for Arsenal Matchdays when Gillespie Park itself is closed.
+The gate to the stairs is opened at 8 am, as are the other park gates; they are closed at dusk except for Arsenal Matchdays when Gillespie Park itself is closed.

 If you turn in to the Ecology Centre rather than heading up the driveway to the upper meadows, you can follow a path around it…